sulu/SuluAutomationBundle/Resources/doc/README.md

 # Documentation of SuluAutomationBundle

 This documentation covers basic-topics to install and use this bundle.
-For detailed information see ale the bundle-documentation in [docs.sulu.io](http://docs.sulu.io/en/1.6/bundles/automation/index.html).
+For detailed information see also the bundle-documentation in [docs.sulu.io](http://docs.sulu.io/en/1.6/bundles/automation/index.html).

 ## List of contents